How can I stay safe on public transport?

 Updated 16th August 2021 - We recommend the coronavirus page on the NHS website for more up to date information.

-At the moment we're all experiencing restrictions and changes to our normal life due to the COVID-19 pandemic.
-Many parts of the UK are living under lockdown restrictions, so we’re all having to take steps to avoid contact with one another, as this is the best way to limit the spread of the virus.
+At the moment restrictions are lifting in England but we're still taking steps to avoid contact with one another, as this is the best way to limit the spread of the virus.

 - Travel safely

 - If you experience any COVID-19 symptoms, get a test and don't leave your home for at least 10 days

 Some people still have to go into work or are returning to work, which means mixing with people when you're using public transport.

 If you’re using public transport, and you’re worried about coming into contact with someone who has the virus, read on.
 We’ve put together some simple tips to staying as safe as possible.

 Please note: guidance is designed for people living in England.
 If you are living in Scotland, Wales or Northern Ireland you should follow local guidance.

 Stay home if you’re experiencing symptoms

 If you’re currently experiencing symptoms, have had a positive test result or self-isolating because you’ve recently experienced symptoms, you shouldn’t travel.
 You also mustn't travel if someone you’re living with has the virus or is experiencing symptoms, and if you have been advised by the NHS test and trace service to self-isolate.